In the guide

 Insect-repellent candles

-Under the Consumer Protection from Unfair Trading Regulations 2008, great care should be exercised with candles or diffuser products intended to repel mosquitos, midges, etc. Insect repellents are controlled by the HSE, and products must be registered with the HSE.
+Under the Consumer Protection from Unfair Trading Regulations 2008, great care should be exercised with candles or diffuser products intended to repel mosquitos, midges, etc. Insect repellent products are controlled by, and must be registered with, the HSE.

 If your candle or diffuser is not an HSE-registered product, and you have no other substantial scientific evidence to back up the efficacy of the product, then you cannot describe it as an insect repellent as it has no proven active ability to repel insects and is not on the official register.